Car hire in A Coruña

 - Additional papers: Identification(passport), a valid driving licence, and valid proof of insurance.
 (It is advisable to buy insurance at the car hire agency in case your policy doesn't cover you while driving in Spain)

-- Children in the car: If you are traveling with children under 12 or less than 135cm tall, you are required by law to have a child seat in your car.
+- Children in the car: If you are travelling with children under 12 or less than 135cm tall, you are required by law to have a child seat in your car.
 If you do not have your own, most car rental companies will provide one for a fee.
 However, it is advisable to request such a seat before collecting the vehicle, otherwise one may not always be available.

 - Driving side of the road: Right